SimulationStorm/SimulationStorm/docs/task_list.md

 * Take our previous art life project and advance its ideas in the future ... but, it will be ultimately another thing: there should not be hardcoded substances and creatures - better, make an environment, where substances and creatures can arise by themselves

+## Folder structure

+* Rename src to sources?
+* Add nested folders in src for modules?

 ## General tasks

 * Wait for SkiaSharp 3.0 and Avalonia supporting SkiaSharp 3.0 stable versions or use OpenTK (GL/CL).